GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 ../test262/test/built-ins/Number/S9.3.1_A2.js
 ```

-### Symbolically test a part of Buckets.js using Gillian-JS
+### Symbolically testing a part of Buckets.js using Gillian-JS

 From the main Gillian folder, execute